-Wills & Estates: Guardianship Administration in New Zealand
+Wills & Estates: Guardianship Administration

 The Wills & Estates practice area focuses on what happens to a person's belongings and responsibilities after they pass away.
 One important part of this area is Guardianship Administration, which helps manage the affairs of individuals who are unable to make decisions for themselves, often due to age or illness.